Captain Kevin Tennant

 Although each case has one detective assigned as the primary investigator, success is often the result of a collaborative effort.
 In addition to criminal investigations, the detectives are responsible for conducting police officer and dispatcher applicant background checks as well as liquor license investigations and sex offender registrations.

-A sergeant, five detectives, and an identification officer staff the bureau.
+A sergeant, six detectives, and an identification officer staff the bureau.
 Detectives assigned to this unit investigate crimes perpetrated by both adult and juvenile offenders.
 The I.D Officer concentrates on evidence identification and processing procedures at crime scenes.
 All detectives receive training in and assist with these crime scene procedures when necessary.
 Evidence located at a crime scene is examined by the identification officer or may be sent to state or federal crime laboratories for analysis.

 A goal of the Criminal Investigations Bureau is to locate, identify and recover property stolen or illegally obtained in a criminal act, whether or not it is taken locally or from another jurisdiction and to apprehend and arrest those persons wanted in connection with that crime.
 The police department property storage system is managed and maintained through the Criminal Investigation Bureau.
 All property, including evidence recovered from crime scenes and suspects, confiscated property, and lost and found property is properly stored from the time of its initial receipt until it is needed for Court, returned to owner, or destroyed.